WICG/interventions/README.md

 ## Discussion of interventions

-There are currently no plans to have in person meetings about this and discussion should happen via github issues.
-If you have questions/concerns that can't be addressed via github issues email intervention-dev@chromium.org.
+There are currently no plans to have in-person meetings about this and discussion should happen primarily via github [issues](https://github.com/WICG/interventions/issues).
+Also, every intervention which ships in Chrome will have a public [discussion thread on blink-dev](https://groups.google.com/a/chromium.org/forum/#!searchin/blink-dev/intervene%7Csort:date) where comments from the public are welcomed.
+If you have other questions/concerns email intervention-dev@chromium.org.

 For more on the history of the origins of this idea, see http://bit.ly/user-agent-intervention.
 See also this recent [presentation at BlinkOn](https://docs.google.com/presentation/d/1yD5nmmzQGAbV6Zn3aiuEOAFccgbWjXomLCDFM4dYMF4/edit) ([video](https://www.youtube.com/watch?v=wQGa_6CRc9I))